 UCRSP Plans provide savings incentives and the opportunity for additional retirement security for all eligible University of California employees.
-The University makes contributions to UCRSP for Savings Choice participants.
-Participants' interests in the Plans from contributions and investment income are fully and immediately vested.
+The University makes contributions to the UCRSP for Savings Choice participants.
+Participants' interests in the UCRSP Plans from contributions and investment income are fully and immediately vested.
 University contributions for Savings Choice participants vest after one year of service.

-UCRSP Plans' net position as of June 30, 2019 amounted to \$25.8 billion compared to \$24.4 billion at June 30, 2018 and \$22.5 billion at June 30, 2017.
-Additions to UCRSP Plans' net position include contributions, rollovers and investment income.
-Participant and University contributions, and rollovers amounted to \$1.4 billion in 2019, and \$1.3 billion in 2018 and 2017.
+UCRSP's net position as of June 30, 2020 amounted to \$27.3 billion compared to \$25.8 billion at June 30, 2019 and \$24.4 billion at June 30, 2018.
+Additions to UCRSP's net position include contributions, rollovers and investment income.
+Participant and University contributions, and rollovers amounted to \$1.6 billion in 2020, \$1.4 billion in 2019 and \$1.3 billion in 2018.

-UCRSP Plans recognized net investment income of \$1.4 billion in 2019 compared to net investment income of \$1.8 billion in 2018 and net investment income of \$2.2 billion in 2017.
+UCRSP recognized net investment income of \$1.4 billion in 2020 compared to net investment income of \$1.4 billion in 2019 and net investment income of \$1.8 billion in 2018.
 UCRSP Plan participants' investment selections influence the net investment income earned by the investment funds in the UCRSP Plans.

-Deductions from UCRSP Plans' net position include benefit payments to participants, participant withdrawals and administrative expenses.
-For 2019, deductions were \$1.5 billion compared to \$1.2 billion in 2018 and \$1.4 billion in 2017.
+Deductions from UCRSP's net position include benefit payments to participants, participant withdrawals and administrative expenses.
+For 2020, deductions were \$1.5 billion compared to \$1.5 billion in 2019 and \$1.2 billion in 2018.
 The deductions fluctuate based upon withdrawals due to retirements and other factors including minimum required distributions and rollovers out of the UCRSP Plans.

 The investments of UCRSP, overseen by the OCIO, are available to the securities lending program as a means to augment income.
 Cash collateral fluctuates in response to changes in demand from borrowers and the availability of securities.
-UCRSP Plans' investment of cash collateral received for securities lending totaled \$2.2 billion at June 30, 2019, compared to \$2.3 billion at June 30, 2018 and \$3.0 billion at June 30, 2017.
-Securities lending activity contributed \$15.8 million in net investment income, after fees and rebates, in 2019, compared to \$17.1 million in 2018 and \$19.3 million in 2017.
+UCRSP's investment of cash collateral received for securities lending totaled \$3.0 billion at June 30, 2020, compared to \$2.2 billion at June 30, 2019 and \$2.3 billion at June 30, 2018.
+Securities lending activity contributed \$12.4 million in net investment income, after fees and rebates, in 2020, compared to \$15.8 million in 2019 and \$17.1 million in 2018.